Bowie State University: Athletics

 In addition, BSU sponsors athletic clubs for students at the intramural and recreational levels.
 The Fitness Room in the Leonidas James Physical Education Complex also has open hours for students, faculty, and staff.

 Student life

-Bowie State has many academic clubs, fraternities, honor societies, organizations, sororities, and student associations on-campus.
-The computer, education, French, and history clubs are examples of the academic clubs.
+Bowie State has many academic clubs, fraternities, honor societies, organizations, sororities, and student associations.
+The computer, education, French, and history clubs are examples of academic clubs.
 The art guild, concert and marching bands, jazz and brass ensembles, and others allow students to explore the fine and performing arts.